Synavera-Discorporated/Syn-Syu/docs/Syn-Syu_Overview.md

 ## Components

-- **synsyu_core** – Rust binary that enumerates installed packages, queries repo metadata via `pacman`, and consults the AUR RPC API.
-It emits a structured JSON manifest at `/tmp/syn-syu_manifest.json` (configurable) describing the freshest source for every package.
+- **synsyu_core** – Rust binary that enumerates installed packages and emits a structured JSON manifest at `~/.config/syn-syu/manifest.json` (configurable) describing the current state: what is installed and which source it came from.
-- **syn-syu** – Bash CLI that parses the manifest, selects helpers, and executes updates per user intent.
+- **syn-syu** – Bash CLI that parses the manifest, builds update plans, selects helpers, and executes updates per user intent.
 Logging follows the Synavera Script Etiquette and is kept under `~/.local/share/syn-syu/` by default.
+- **syn-syu plan** – Builds an update plan from fresh sources (pacman, AUR, Flatpak, fwupd when enabled), writes it to `~/.config/syn-syu/plan.json`, and prints a concise summary (with optional strict/JSON modes).

 ## Manifest Schema

-`synsyu_core` writes a JSON document with the following shape:
+`synsyu_core` writes a JSON document with the following shape.
+This manifest is the user-owned source of truth for the desired system state and is persisted in the Syn-Syu config directory (not under `/tmp`).

 ```json
 {